Kol Nashim Book Group

 by Giorgio Bassani

-Relationship between the protagonist and the Finzi-Contini family from WWI to the rise of fascism.
+This novel explores the relationship between the protagonist and the Finzi-Contini family from WWI to the rise of fascism.

 March: Foreign bodies: pandemics, vaccines, and the health of nations